maxdiluca/virtualrealitylab/content/projects/_index.md

 - Integrating VR into experimental and applied research.
 - Good practice for interdisciplinary XR collaboration.

-To register your interest in a future course, contact us through the [Contact Page](/contact).
+To register your interest in a future course, contact us through the [Get in touch section](/#contact).

 ---